IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 - Intent.MediatR.DomainEvents 4.3.0
 - Intent.Application.MediatR.CRUD 5.2.0

-### Index column sort directions
+### Control index column sort directions

-When defining Indexes either through the `Add Index` or the `Index` stereotype, you can now specify the sort direction either `Ascending` or `Descending`.
+When defining Indexes either through the `Add Index` or the `Index` stereotype, you can now specify the sort direction of either `Ascending` or `Descending`.
 Sort direction is `Ascending` by default.

 ![Sort Direction](images/sort-direction.png)